Larry Walker: National Baseball Hall of Fame

 Walker became eligible for induction into the National Baseball Hall of Fame in 2011.
 During his first year of eligibility, he received 118 votes, or 20.3 percent of all ballots cast; the threshold for entry is 75 percent.
 With a 34.1% of voters supporting enshrinement in 2018 — Walker's personal high at that point — he had previously yet to receive more than 22.9% of the vote.
 As Jay Jaffe noted, Walker has had difficulty gaining more support for election as he is "in something of a perfect storm" — low counting statistics relative to already-elected Hall of Famers, playing a large part of his career during the "steroid era," and taking more turns at the plate at Coors Field than anywhere else.
 One perception of Coors Field is that it inflates batting statistics far beyond a hitter's true ability.

 Jaffe wrote that he found Walker to be well-qualified for induction into the Hall of Fame, contending that even though "his counting stats were low for the era, ... his all-round greatness added a considerable amount of hidden value that made up for lost time."

-Of all who played right field as their primary position, Walker's 72.7 career Baseball-Reference WAR ranks tenth all-time, and all nine ahead of him are in the National Baseball Hall of Fame.
+Of all who played right field as their primary position, Walker's 72.7 career Baseball Reference WAR ranks 11th all-time, and all 10 ahead of him are in the National Baseball Hall of Fame.
 A top-heavy list highlights five achievers of over 100 WAR and another two who accumulated at least 90.
-Three of the most accomplished hitters in history are there − Ruth (163.1), Aaron, (142.6), and Musial (128.1).
-Three of the next four after Walker, including Gwynn, have also been elected to the Hall of Fame.
+Three of the most accomplished hitters in history are there − Ruth (162.2), Aaron, (143.2), and Musial (128.6).
+The next two retired players below Walker, including Gwynn, were also elected to the Hall of Fame.

-Wrote Tom Verducci of Walker's American Hall of Fame credentials, the difference between playing in Denver and all other locations, including producing a 98-point in difference in average (.380 vs. .282), and a 49% higher home run rate, were "bothersome."
+Wrote Tom Verducci of Walker's Hall of Fame credentials, the difference between playing in Denver and all other locations, including producing a 98-point in difference in average (.380 vs. .282), and a 49% higher home run rate, were "bothersome."
 Further, the lack of longevity kept him from election, as no right fielder with fewer than 2,500 games played or 2,500 hits has been selected.
-John Brattain noted for Baseball Prospectus in 2002 that Walker had "Hall of Fame talent" and named him "among the elite National League outfielders, Coors Field or not," but without Hall of Fame credentials, due to a lack of longevity from injury.
+John Brattain wrote for Baseball Prospectus in 2002 that Walker had "Hall of Fame talent" and named him "among the elite National League outfielders, Coors Field or not," but without Hall of Fame credentials, due to a lack of longevity from injury.
 Brattain compared him to a number of failed hopefuls with similar statistics, including Dick Allen, who accrued impressive rate statistics adjusted for era and an MVP award.
 However, the comparisons only extended to batting accomplishments, leaving out defense and baserunning.